• Skip to primary navigation

 Another sure sign that summer has arrived is the abundance of gorgeous stone fruit that you find in your supermarket and greengrocer.
 Stone fruits are so-called because the seed inside them is very large and hard.

-We take advantage of summers bounty and make this gorgeous salad with apricots, peppery rocket and feta, ideal for weekday dinners or girly lunches.
+We take advantage of summer's bounty to make this gorgeous Apricot Salad, with some peppery rocket and feta, ideal for weekday dinners or girly lunches.

 If you are searching for a salad with different stone fruit, then you could try our Peach Salad with Mozzarella or our Summer Brie Salad with Cherries and Macadamias.